magneticio/vamp.io/content/documentation/using-vamp/routings-and-filters.md

 When defining weights, please make sure the total weight always adds up to 100%.
 This means that when doing a straight three-way split you give one service 34% as `33+33+34=100`.
 Vamp has to account for all traffic and 1% can be a lot in high volume environments.

 ## Defining filters
-Creating filters is quite eas y.
+Creating filters is quite easy.
 Checking Headers, Cookies, Hosts etc. is all possible.
 Under the hood, Vamp uses [Haproxy's ACL's](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1) and you can use the exact ACL definition right in the blueprint in the `condition` field of a filter.

 However, ACL's can be somewhat opaque and cryptic.
 That's why Vamp has a set of convenient "short codes" to address common use cases.
 Currently, we support the following: